Understanding TSP Annuities

 This option is available to federal employees.
 If your retirement plan is not a TSP, then you don’t have access to TSP annuities.

-Opting for a TSP annuity can make sense for those who are interested in lifetime security above all and are willing to potentially accept smaller distributions in exchange for this protection.
+Opting for a TSP annuity can make sense for people who are interested in lifetime security above all and are willing to potentially accept smaller distributions in exchange for this protection.

-The annuity will provide payments for as long as you are alive, even if you live to the point where your payments have exceeded the value of the money you used to purchase the annuity.
+The annuity provides payments for as long as you are alive, even if your payments exceed the value of the money you used to purchase the annuity.

-Because annuities continue to pay out as long as you are alive, the value of the investment is greatest for those who live long lives.
-So, your life expectancy and health are other factors to keep in mind when considering a TSP annuity.
+Because annuities continue to pay out as long as you are alive, the value of the investment is greatest for people who live long lives.
+So your life expectancy and health are other factors to keep in mind when considering a TSP annuity.

-If you already have serious health conditions or reasons to expect that you may not live deep into retirement, then opting for an annuity may not make as much sense.
+If you have serious health conditions or reasons to expect that you may not live deep into retirement, then opting for an annuity may not make sense.

 *Ad: Clicking will take you to our partner Annuity.org.